bingomanatee/freactal-build-a-bot/README.md

 ## Stage Two

-Looks like we had to set the input from First Stage and buffer it in state to prevent feedback issues from disturbing your input cursor.
-This is a side effect of Freactal's asynchronous nature.

-Oh well.

 We're adding the next stage - a selector paradigm for our robot building.

 Importing SVG with a few support libraries - `react-svg` to get the robot images and `svg.js` to hook events (and hopefully do some parsing for the parts) into the action paradigm.

-Also we're moving the input and some feedback from the SVG clicks into a "control panel" banner
+Also we're moving the input and some feedback from the SVG clicks into a "control panel" banner.

+Note one of the advantages to Freactal is that as state is transported to all listeners, we can slide over the functionality of the name field laterally a little easier.